-One of the nice things about South Portland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about South Portland is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 South Portland is one of the most well-educated cities in the nation.
 45.50% of adults in South Portland have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in South Portland in 2018 was $39,003, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $156,012 for a family of four.
 However, South Portland contains both very wealthy and poor people as well.

 South Portland is a somewhat ethnically-diverse city.
 The people who call South Portland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Portland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in South Portland include English, Irish, French, Italian, and German.